 We partner with faith communities, ministries, and individuals ready and willing to use their faith to address systemic issues in our society through community organizing, advocacy, and informed action.

-Advocacy: the OASJ will work in concert with the Lutheran Advocacy Ministry-Colorado (LAM-C) to determine policy priorities for the legislative session in addition to lobbying for those policies at the state capitol during the legislative session.
+Advocacy: the OASJ engages in advocacy work to connect what the church has done so well in terms of charity with the long-term goals of improving quality of life, community development, and impacting our state.
 Additionally, the OASJ will maintain an active presence at Together Colorado committee meetings to determine in what ways the Episcopal Church in Colorado can use its influence for the promotion of human dignity in the public sphere.